eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 however.

-OCaml, like Haskell, is [expression-oriented][expr], meaning that there is no separationg of statements (control flow, variable assignment) and expressions (evaluate to values) and instead everything is an expression.
+OCaml, like Haskell, is [expression-oriented][expr], meaning that there is no separation of statements (control flow, variable assignment) and expressions (evaluate to values) and instead everything is an expression.
 Most expressions in OCaml tend not to have terminating delimiters.